 This course is a study of poetry from several cultures.
 Emphasis is on the nature of the genre and appropriate reading strategies.
 It concentrates on analytical reading and writing skills to increase understanding and appreciation of poetry.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)

-ENG 228 STUDIES IN FILM GENRE
+ENG 228 STUDIES IN FILM GENRE 3.0 Credits

 This course is a critical examination of significant films.
 Films representing a variety of genres (western, film noir, screwball comedy, etc.) and countries will be viewed and analyzed.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)

-ENG 230 WOMEN IN LITERATURE
+ENG 230 WOMEN IN LITERATURE 3.0 Credits

 This course is a critical study of women's writings examined from historical, social, and psychological points of view.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)

-ENG 234 SURVEY IN MINORITY LITERATURE
+ENG 234 SURVEY IN MINORITY LITERATURE 3.0 Credits

-This course is a critical study of minority writings, examined from historical, social, and psychological points of view.
+This course is a critical study of minority writers, examined from historical, social, and psychological points of view.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)

-ENG 236 AFRICAN AMERICAN LITERATURE
+ENG 236 AFRICAN AMERICAN LITERATURE 3.0 Credits

 This course is a critical study of African American literature examined from historical, social, and psychological perspectives.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)

-ENG 238 CREATIVE WRITING
+ENG 238 CREATIVE WRITING 3.0 Credits